“When you learn, teach, when you get, give.” – Maya Angelou.

-Dr. Ramesh Teegavarapu (Dr. T.) is currently an associate professor in the Department of Civil, Environmental and Geomatics department at Florida Atlantic University (FAU), Boca Raton, Florida and founder and leader of the Hydrosystems Research Laboratory (HRL) in the department.
-He has over 15 years of experience in hydrological modeling and water resources systems area.
+Dr. Ramesh Teegavarapu (Dr. T.) is currently a professor and former graduate program director & coordinator in the Department of Civil, Environmental and Geomatics department at Florida Atlantic University (FAU), Boca Raton, Florida and founder and leader of the Hydrosystems Research Laboratory (HRL) in the department.
+He is a Fulbright Scholar and also a Fulbright Specialist.
+He is also an affiliate researcher with Freight Mobility Research Institute (FMRI), FAU.
+He has over 20 years of experience in hydrological modeling and water resources systems area.
 Prior to his tenure at FAU, he has worked as Assistant Director of Kentucky Water Resources Research Institute (KWRRI) and Assistant Professor (visiting and adjunct) at University of Kentucky, and also as Research Engineer at University of California, Davis.
-Dr. Teegavarapu is a recipient of several national and international awards/recognitions and the major ones include: 2016 Fulbright Scholar Award (by United States Department of State Bureau of Educational and Cultural Affairs), member of Open Panel of Commission for Hydrology Experts (OPACHE) of World Meteorological Organization (WMO), ASCE-EWRI Task Committee Excellence Award, Outstanding Service as a Technical Program Co-Chair, EWRI, ASCE, Excellence and Innovation in teaching at FAU, one of eight finalists selected to Distinguished Teacher of the Year award at FAU, Frontiers in Assessment Methods for the Environment Grant, AEESP and special award to speak at a Workshop on International Framework on Water Dynamics at Kyoto University, Japan and invited researcher under Brain Korea 21 (BK21) Program, Natural Sciences and Engineering Research Council (NSERC) fellow, Canada, and British Hydrological Society Fellowship.
-He has been invited to give invited and keynote lectures in Chengdu, China and Prague recently and several other conference venues in the past 10 years.
-Dr. T. has presented talks in Australia, Singapore, Japan, Switzerland, Belgium, France, United Kingdom, China, Canada, Czech Republic, South Korea, Italy, India and the Netherlands.
-He has served as reviewer for USGS (104G grants) NIWR, USA and Natural Environment Research Council (NERC), United Kingdom, Canada Foundation for Innovation and currently serves as a member of international leadership team on climate change with IAHR.
-He has served as independent and expert reviewer for several projects and agencies and served on NSF-GRF panels for the past three years.
-He is currently a member of Climate Change Working (CWG) Group, International Association of Hydro-environmental Research (IAHR).
-Dr. Teegavarapu has recently completed a visiting research professor appointment at Kobe University, Japan for two months (Nov 25 2015- Jan 25,2016).
+Dr. Teegavarapu is a recipient of several national and international awards/recognition and the major ones include: 2016-2018 Fulbright Scholar Award and Fulbright Specialist (2019-2023) recognition (by United States Department of State Bureau of Educational and Cultural Affairs), member of Open Panel of Commission for Hydrology Experts (OPACHE) of World Meteorological Organization (WMO), Global Initiative of Academic Networks (GIAN) award, Ministry of Human Resources Development (MHRD), India, University level, “Scholar of the Year” (2021) (Professor), University level “Scholar of the Year” (2017) (Associate Professor) at FAU, ASCE-EWRI Task Committee Excellence Award, Outstanding Service as a Technical Program Co-Chair, EWRI, ASCE, two university level Excellence and Innovation in teaching Awards (2009, 2018) at FAU, one of eight finalists selected to Distinguished Teacher of the Year award at FAU and College of Engineering and Computer Science (COECS) Service Award, 2021, Engineer’s Council “Distinguished Engineering Educator Award”, 2021, College of Engineering and Computer Science (COECS) “Faculty teaching Award “,2019, College of Engineering and Computer Science (COECS) “Faculty Research Award”, 2020, Frontiers in Assessment Methods for the Environment Grant, AEESP and special award to speak at a Workshop on International Framework on Water Dynamics at Kyoto University, Japan and invited researcher under Brain Korea 21 (BK21) Program, Natural Sciences and Engineering Research Council (NSERC) fellow, Canada, Canadian Water Resources Association Scholarship/Award and British Hydrological Society Fellowship.
+He has given invited, session keynotes, plenary, and keynote lectures in several international conference venues in the past 15 years.
+Dr. T. has presented talks and organized technical sessions in Australia, Austria, Greece, Brazil, Colombia, Singapore, Sri Lanka, Japan, Switzerland, Belgium, France, United Kingdom, China, Canada, Czech Republic, South Korea, Spain, Germany, Italy, India, Panama and the Netherlands.
+He has served as grant proposal reviewer for The National Academies of Sciences, Engineering, and Medicine, The National Fund for Scientific and Technological Research (FONDECYT), Chile, USGS (104G grants) NIWR, USA and Natural Environment Research Council (NERC), United Kingdom, Canada Foundation for Innovation, NASA EPSCoR, NSERC Discovery Grant, Canada, The Netherlands Organization for Scientific Research (De Nederlandse Organisatie voor Wetenschappelijk Onderzoek –[NOW]) and currently serves as a member of international leadership team (LT) on climate change with IAHR.
+He has served as independent and expert reviewer for several projects and agencies and served on NSF-GRF panels for several years.
+He was previously a member of Climate Change Working (CWG) Group, and current vice chair of Climate Change Adaptation Committee of International Association of Hydro-environmental Research (IAHR).
+Dr. T. has delivered guest lectures multiple times for Civil Engineering program at Nirma University, India (Feb- Mar, 2021).
+Dr. T. has recently completed a visiting research professor appointment at Kobe University, Japan for two months (2015-2016, 2019-2020).
 Dr. T. recently has recently spent one and half month in Italy on two visiting professor appointments (Politecnico Di Torino and Universita Degli Studi Di Brescia).
-He has taught a graduate course (didattica di eccellenza) on Spatial Analysis for Water Resource Modeling and Management at Politecnico Di Torino.
-Dr. T is currently on Fulbright Scholar assignment at Indian Institute of Science, Bangalore, India from December 14- January 14, 2017 and also three months in Summer of 2017.
+He has taught two graduate courses (Didattica di Eccellenza) on Spatial Analysis for Water Resource Modeling and Management and Statistical Methods for Climate Variability and Change Assessments at Politecnico Di Torino, Italy in summers of 2016 and 2022.
+Dr. T. has completed his Fulbright Scholar assignment at Indian Institute of Science, Bangalore, India, for four months during 2016-2017.